-No matter the KPI for which you’re calculating your conversion rate, you can retarget people who have come close to your conversion goal but not quite gotten there.
-Abandoned shopping cart emails are perhaps the best example: send an automated email to users who have placed items in their cart but failed to complete the checkout process.
-That’s conversion-based retargeting.
-That email attempts to achieve the desired conversion from cart addition to purchase.
-After calculating conversion rates, act to improve them.
+No matter which KPI you’re using, you can retarget people who have come close to your conversion goal but haven’t quite gotten there.
+Abandoned-shopping-cart emails are perhaps the best example.
+Send an automated email to users who have placed items in their cart but failed to complete the checkout process.
+That’s conversion-based retargeting; the email attempts to achieve the desired conversion from cart addition to purchase.
+After you calculate conversion rates, act to improve them.

-Key takeaway: Calculate your conversion rate by dividing the action of concern by the total number of people who had the opportunity to take the action, whether they took it or not.
+Calculate your conversion rate by dividing the action of concern by the total number of people who had the opportunity to take the action.